fernandezfran/lithiation_protocol/README.md

 authors checked with DFT that a step of x=0.25 in Li<sub>x</sub>Si does not alter the results, which corresponds with 16 Li atoms for the a-Si64 initial structure.

+Structures obtained with this code were published in this [article](https://doi.org/10.1103/PhysRevB.108.144201) and are available in this [public repo](https://github.com/fernandezfran/DFTB_LiSi_amorphous).

 ## Requirements